128technology/docs/docs/onboard_ssr_device_otp.md

 1. Use the procedure [Creating a Bootable USB from an ISO](intro_creating_bootable_usb.md) to download the package-based ISO and create a bootable USB.
 Once you have completed that step, continue below.
 2. Connect the RJ45/USB cable to the console port on the SSR device.
-3. Connect the USB end of the cable to your laptop.
+3. Connect the USB end of the cable to your Windows PC.
 4. Connect the power input to the back of the SSR device, but do not power it up.
 5. From the Windows Device Manager, open a [PuTTY](https://www.putty.org/) session, and select the serial port and baud rate.
  ![PuTTY window](/img/putty-window.png)